 On December 6, 2017, Trump announced official US recognition of Jerusalem as the capital of Israel.
 In 1980, a UN Security Council abstention permitted the adoption of Resolution 478.
 The measure supplemented the earlier Resolutions 252, 267, 271, 298, and 465, which required that all UN member states, including the United States, are under an obligation not to recognize the illegal Israeli occupation of East Jerusalem.
 The passage of Resolution 478 resulted in nations that had moved their embassies to Jerusalem, including Costa Rica and El Salvador, moving them back to Tel Aviv, Ramat Gan, or Herzliya.
 Trump’s action reversed that action, with Guatemala, Paraguay, and Honduras moving their embassies back to Jerusalem.

 On May 8, 2018, Trump renounced the US signature on the Joint Comprehensive Plan of Action (JCPOA) between Iran, the nuclear agreement with Iran.
-Even though the pact was signed by the United Kingdom, France, Russia, China, Germany, the European Union and endorsed by the United Nations Security Council, Trump, taking his cues from the Israeli war hawk, Prime Minister Binyamin Netanyahu, decided, once again, to make the United States an outlier.
+Even though the pact was signed by the United Kingdom, France, Russia, China, Germany, the European Union and endorsed by the United Nations Security Council, Trump, taking his cues from the Israeli war hawk, Prime Minister Binyamin Netanyahu, decided, once again, to make the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States an outlier.
 Trump effectively gave the back of his hand to the international community to placate Netanyahu.
 Moreover, Trump threatened “secondary sanctions” against foreign nations and firms that continued to engage in commerce with Iran after a November 4, 2018 deadline.

 Trump’s authorization for the establishment of a “US Space Force” as an additional military branch was one of the more egregious trashings of a longstanding international treaty.
 The 1967 Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies, known simply as the “Outer Space Treaty,” established the basis for international space law.
 The original signatories were the United States, Soviet Union, and the United Kingdom.
 Since 1967, 107 nations have fully ratified the treaty, which bans the placement of weapons of mass destruction in Earth orbit and the establishment of military bases, installations, and fortifications on the Moon and other celestial bodies.